£210 Find Cheap Flights from London to Florida

 The average price for all round-trip flights from London to Florida depending on the time of departure, clicked by users on KAYAK in the last 2 weeks.

-The cheapest time of day to fly to Florida is generally at night, when retur flights cost £688 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Florida is generally in the afternoon, which is peak travel time and where the average cost of a ticket is £730.
+The cheapest time of day to fly to Florida is generally in the morning, when retur flights cost £550 on average.
+Morning departures are around 24% cheaper than evening flights, on average.
+The most expensive time of day to fly to Florida is generally in the evening, which is peak travel time and where the average cost of a ticket is £727.

 Can I save money by flying with a stopover from London to Florida?